SwaathiVE/Time-Series-Analysis-App/README.md

                    "ggplot2", "TTR", "zoo", "reticulate", "xts", "gridExtra"))
 3. Run the App in R
 shiny::runApp("RSHINY.R")
-Ensure Python is configured properly with reticulate.
+✅ Ensure Python is configured properly with reticulate.

-Credits
+👥 Credits
-This application was developed as part of the Time Series Analysis coursework by a group of five MSc Statistics students.
-The project involved collaborative design, development, and implementation of time series analysis techniques using R Shiny, contributing to both academic understanding and practical experience.
+This app was developed as part of our Time Series Analysis coursework by a team of five MSc Statistics students.
+We collaboratively designed and implemented this Shiny app as part of our academic project.